iot-bus/iot-bus.github.io/docs/source/iot-bus-overview.rst

     <p style="clear: both;">

-`LoRa™ <boards/iot-bus-lora.html>`_
+`LoRa <boards/iot-bus-lora.html>`_
   This IoT-Bus module utilizes the Hope RFM95 to offer low-cost, LoRa radio transmission and a Wi-Fi/LoRa gateway.
   It uses the correct 915 MHz rather than the 433 MHz european standard often found.
-  The RFM95W transceivers feature the LoRa™ long range modem that provides ultra-long range spread spectrum communication and high interference immunity whilst minimizing current consumption.
+  The RFM95W transceivers feature the LoRa long range modem that provides ultra-long range spread spectrum communication and high interference immunity whilst minimizing current consumption.

-  Using Hope RF’s patented LoRa™ modulation technique RFM95W can achieve a sensitivity of over -148dBm using a low cost crystal and bill of materials.
+  Using Hope RF’s patented LoRa modulation technique RFM95W can achieve a sensitivity of over -148dBm using a low cost crystal and bill of materials.
 The high sensitivity combined with the integrated +20 dBm power amplifier yields industry-leading link budget  making it optimal for any application requiring range or robustness.